 Cerebral ALD is usually diagnosed by a Magnetic Resonance Imaging (MRI) scan, and a blood test to check VLCFA levels.
 High levels of VLCFAs, along with damage to the white matter in the brain, are good indicators that cerebral ALD is present.
 Diagnosis is confirmed by a genetic test.
-The genetic test can take up to six weeks to come back.
 Once diagnosis is confirmed, the affected boy’s condition is closely monitored.

 If the ALD gene is found, close family members should be offered urgent genetic testing.
 There is more information about family testing later in this leaflet.
 If the gene is discovered early, before symptoms appear, there is a chance of preventing symptomatic cerebral ALD from developing.
 This would involve being put on a programme of surveillance including Magnetic resonance imaging (MRI) scans every six months, neuropsychology tests and checks on adrenal function.
 You can find more information on our Males with Asymptomatic ALD leaflet.

 In most males with ALD, the adrenal glands are also affected.
 The adrenal glands make steroid hormones.
 Poor functioning of these glands is known as adrenal insufficiency (or Addison’s disease).